apache/openserverless-site/content/en/docs/reference/references/rest_api/_index.md

 `GET, DELETE, POST, PUT, HEAD`), and Access-Control-Allow-Headers yields `Authorization, Origin, X-Requested-With, Content-Type, Accept, User-Agent`.

-**Attention:** Because OpenWhisk and Nuvolaris currently supports only one key per namespace, it is not recommended to use CORS beyond simple experiments.
+**Attention:** Because OpenWhisk and OpenServerless currently supports only one key per namespace, it is not recommended to use CORS beyond simple experiments.
 Use [Web Actions](#webactions.adoc) to expose your actions to the public and not use the OpenWhisk and Nuvolaris authorization key